ARUNDEL WRIGHTE – Box Hill pioneer

 ‘Miss Winifred McCook explained individual clauses of the Bill, and their effect on us’.

-Winifred's Ringwood office was in a row of two storey brick buildings on the north side of Main St almost opposite the Ringwood Railway Station.
-They were demolished in 1966 to make way for the Eastland Shopping Centre and Winifred moved her office a couple of doors to the west to 169 Main St, Ringwood where she continued her practice.
+Winifred's Ringwood office was in a row of two storey brick buildings on the north side of Whitehorse Rd (now Maroondah Hwy) at number 173 almost opposite the Ringwood Railway Station.
+The buildings were demolished in 1966 to make way for the Eastland Shopping Centre and Winifred moved her office a couple of doors to the west to 169 Whitehorse Rd, Ringwood where she continued her practice.

 Pre expedition period